Skip Navigation

 Upload the File to AWS S3

-Heroku can restore a Postgres database from a file that’s accessible via a URL.
+Heroku can restore Postgres logical backups that are accessible via a URL.
 Aiven doesn’t offer an object storage service, so for this migration, we upload our data backup file to AWS S3.

 First, create an S3 bucket.
 In our example, we named our bucket postgres-for-migration.